muratk3n/thirdwave/en/README.md

 ---

-Waited until org agro to have spices in cooking..?
+Wasnt until agro era to get spices in cooking..?
 Foragers cld have figured that out..
 They knew fire, they cooked meat (cooking softened it, allowing more of it to be eaten in one sitting, more energy), they also foraged for plants obviouly, and a few wld have figured to throw